 Chocolate is big business, and not just at Easter.
-The average UK citizen spends £75.45 a year on it, with the chocolate confectionery sector worth £5,122m in the UK.
-Holiday-themed goodies have been on the rise in recent years, with rises in Easter chocolate production of just under 25% in recent years.
+The average UK citizen spends £75.45 a year on it, with the chocolate confectionery sector worth £5,122 million in the UK.
+Holiday-themed goodies have been increasing in popularity, with rises in Easter chocolate production of just under 25% in recent years.

 Striking figures for sure, but also worthy of note is the amount of energy and raw materials that go into getting cocoa from the plant to perfectly packaged sugary delicacy – and the climate impact those processes bring.